Search

 Seek and ye shall find!
 How to Track Down the *Perfect* Hook

-We now know WordPress will display the image by fetching the value set for _thumbnail_id.
-Hence we will need to alter this value obtained before the featured image is displayed.
+We now know WordPress will display the featured image by reading the value set for _thumbnail_id.

 Step 1: Check for a Filter before a Value is returned